NYC Veterinarians and Animal Health Professionals

 Dr. Lindsay Thorson is a graduate of the Iowa State College of Veterinary Medicine.
 Upon graduation, she joined the ASPCA as a veterinary intern (class of 2013).
 After spending time in private practice, Dr. Thorson returned to the ASPCA where she works as an anti-cruelty veterinarian.
 She lives in Westchester, New York with her husband, dog, three cats and two turtles.

 Prior to joining the ASPCA in 2010, Shawn Dougherty worked in nonprofit management, including nine years as Executive Director of an HIV/AIDS service organization.
 He holds a Bachelor’s degree from the American Conservatory of Music, a Masters in music history from Northwestern, and an MBA from the University of Central Florida.
-He lives in Brewster with his son, two dogs, Maisey and Caleb, and two cats, Leo and OJ.
+He lives in Brewster with his son, two dogs, and three cats.

 Client Services Manager